 Transition: We advocate an end to the spending of tax money for any program of psychiatric, psychological, or behavioral research or treatment.

-We call for the repeal of Article I, Paragraph 9, of the New Jersey Constitution, which authorizes the issue of mental incompetency to be decided without a jury trial.
+We call for the repeal of the last sententce of Article I, Paragraph 9, of the New Jersey Constitution, which permits the Legislature to authorize the trial of the issue of mental incompetency without a jury trial.

 Issue: Government withholds from the public information that the people should have.